ldrobnik/drobnik.writing/src/data/blognotes/polish-alexandrine.md

 ## Translator’s dilemma

 I wrote the first draft of VOSTOK in Polish.
 It was only many drafts and rejections later that I decided to undertake the humongous task of translating the novel into English.
+(Which, thankfully, paid off.)

 The minute I made my mind, I panicked,

 > What should I do with the Polish alexandrine passages?

-Most English translators replace *trzynastozgłoskowiec* with iambic pentameter, which makes a lot of sense.
-Each is a signature metric line of the respective language, characteristic of a certain era.
+Most English translators replace *trzynastozgłoskowiec* with iambic pentameter, which makes a lot of sense — each is the signature metric line of the respective language.

 It didn’t feel right in the case of VOSTOK though.
 Its Polishness was such a crucial part of it that I decided to retain some common names or even swearwords.
 So why replace one of its most Polish parts with an Anglo-Saxon equivalent?